-Poor Man`s Soup a good soup, that is quick to make
+This is a tasty soup, that`s quick to make

 Poor Man`s Soup

-Poor Man’s Soup may have its origin in England or the United States.
+This is a soup may have its origin in England or the United States.
 I have not found the term Poor Man’s Soup in Scandinavian recipes.
 As the name implies it is an inexpensive everyday soup.
 It can feed many, is nutritious, and of course very cheap to make.
-Poor Man’s Soup will hardly end up in the finer restaurants, as other rustic food has done.
+This soup will hardly end up in the finer restaurants, as other rustic food has done.
 Still a good soup, that is quick to make.
 Recipe for at least four people.

 500 g minced meat (beef or other type)